 - Costs due to a breach of the lease agreement

 Most states, such as Louisiana, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in Louisiana?
+What is Considered Normal Wear and Tear in Louisiana?

 “Normal wear and tear” is deterioration that occurs naturally as a result of the tenant using the property as it was designed to be used.

 - Gently worn carpets

 - Faded paint and flooring